Michael Angelakos: 2011–14: Gossamer

-2015–17: Kindred
+2015–16: Kindred and Merry Christmas, Mr. Fields

 On January 29, it was revealed that a new album, Kindred, was in the making.
 The album was released on April 21.

 On February 16, the official track listing was released.

 From the start of 2015, to the album's release on April 21, the official Passion Pit blog released clues to the new song's lyrics and melodies in the form of Morse-encoded lyrics with the track number and time code the lyrics appeared at, and 4 – 10 seconds of melody for a select few songs.

+On December 12, 2016, Angelakos announced the release of a Christmas video album, called "Merry Christmas, Mr. Fields", and its soundtrack, which was later released on December 16.

-2017-present: Tremendous Sea of Love
+2017–present: Tremendous Sea of Love

-On March 24 the album Tremendous Sea of Love was self-released.
+On March 24, 2017 the album Tremendous Sea of Love was self-released.
 This came one month after the album had been available for free in exchange for retweets of a tweet describing the importance of science and research.

-The official release of the album was announced on July 11 to be on July 28.
+The official release of the album was announced on July 11 to be on July 28, 2017.

 Personal life

 At seven, he started his first band, Dead Grass, and made himself a canvas tote bag as personal merchandise, emblazoned with a painting of a meadow on fire and fake band members lying about.
 While living in Buffalo, he developed an appreciation for ska, forming a local ska band, Cherry Bing.
 He also experimented with a number of other musical ventures throughout his years at Nichols School, delving into different musical forms and composition expanding his musical acumen.
 During this time, he became proficient in putting his musical thoughts directly and quickly into sound.
 Within one hour, he wrote and recorded the music for a high school play.
 He performed onstage for that production, which was performed at the Fringe Festival in Scotland.
 While he attended Emerson College, in the 2000s, he developed a love for opera, the soprano voice, show tunes, and slowcore indie rock, continuing to compose scores for school film majors.

 Angelakos married Kristina Mucci in 2013.
 On August 27, 2015, the couple announced that they were divorcing.
 In the same year, he came out as bisexual.

+In August 2025, he married Madeleine Dubus, daughter of Andre Dubus.